-Tree preservation plan means a plan prepared by a certified landscape architect or forester indicating all of the significant trees in the proposed development or parcel.
+Tree $p\underline{P}$ reservation $p\underline{P}$ lan means a plan prepared by a certified landscape architect licensed by the State of Minnesota or forester indicating identifying all of the significant and specimen trees in the proposed development or parcel.
 A Tree Preservation Plan must include a proposed site plan, a proposed grading plan including all custom graded lots, a tree inventory that includes the size, species, and location of all significant trees proposed to be saved and removed on the area of development, and the measures proposed to protect the significant and specimen trees that are to be saved.
-The applicant shall have the tree preservation plan superimposed on the proposed development grading plan.
+The applicant shall have the $\underline{\mathbf{t}}$ Tree $\underline{\mathbf{p}}$ Preservation $\underline{\mathbf{p}}$ Plan superimposed on the proposed development grading plan.

-Woodland evaluation report means a report prepared by a certified landscape architect, forester, or land surveyor indicating the general location, condition, and species of significant trees on a parcel planned for future development or grading activity.
+Woodland evaluation report means a report prepared by a certified forester, landscape architect licensed by the State of Minnesota, forester or land surveyor indicating the general location, condition, and species of significant trees on a parcel planned for future development or grading activity.
 The report must demonstrate that there will be no impact to existing significant trees as part of the development or grading activity.
 Finally, the report must include the measures proposed to protect significant trees on the site.

-- (c) Tree preservation standards for developing properties. - (1) Applicability. - a.
-A tree preservation plan, or suitable alternatives as determined by the City, shall be submitted and approved by the City for the following activities: - 1.
+- c) Tree preservation standards for developing properties. - 1) Applicability.

+- a.
+A \notin Tree pPreservation pPlan, or suitable alternatives as determined by the City, shall be submitted and approved by the City for the following activities: - 1.
 New development or redevelopment in any Zoning District.
 A Tree Preservation Plan shall be required as part of any new development, redevelopment, or subdivision application. - 2.
-Any grading or excavation project that results in the movement of greater than 400 cubic yards of material per acre of site per LEC 105.08.060. - 3.
+Any grading or excavation project that results in the movement of greater than 400 cubic yards of material per acre of site per Lake Elmo Code Section 105.08.060. - 3.
 If the applicant is able to demonstrate that the proposed development, redevelopment, construction activity or grading activity includes no impact to the significant trees on the site, then the applicant may be exempt from the requirement to submit a Tree Preservation Plan.
 It is the responsibility of the applicant to demonstrate that there are no impacts to significant trees through a Woodland Evaluation Report or some other form of tree survey or study.